Vintage Sosaku Kokeshi

 Collector's note – descriptive qualities, standard characteristics & ornamentation styles:

-His early 1950-60 dolls were left undecorated except for minimal wood burning and incising of camellia blossoms on Enju wood.
-With most of his dolls, the hair decoration is carved and stained, adding a classic black hair treatment with a ‘bob’, (Mage), as a separate piece.
-His designs can be delicately rendered in black pigment or thickly painted white blossoms floating on the body, adding dimension to a piece.
+His early 1950-60 dolls were left undecorated except for minimal wood burning and incising of camellia blossoms on Enju wood, (Pagoda tree) which he dearly loved because of the wood graining giving dimension to his dolls as well as a rich, deep color.
 He began creating more colorful, brightly decorated dolls in the 1970’s.
+As with most of his dolls, the hair adds further detail through the lathe-turned form, carved and stained.
+Additionally, on several dolls that were short and tall, he added a classic black hair treatment with a ‘bob’, (Mage), as a separate piece.
+His designs can be delicately rendered in black pigment or thickly painted white blossoms floating on the body, adding a beautiful seasonal effect to the body.